-At CSUMB, the required lower division information literacy outcomes are embedded in the General Education (GE) mist/curriculum, specifically in First Year Seminar (FYS), Life Science (B2) and U.S. Histories & Democratic Participation (D2) courses.
-Students must demonstrate proficiency with information search and discovery methods by effectively using tools for the discovery, acquisition, and evaluation of information.
-They must also demonstrate the ability to use and present information in an ethical manner.
+At CSUMB, the required lower division information literacy outcomes are embedded in the General Education (GE) curriculum, specifically in Written Communication (A2), Life Science (B3) and U.S. History (Area D) courses.
+Information literacy instruction supports students understanding of research and discovery methods through effective engagement with tools for the discovery, acquisition, and evaluation of information in an ethical manner.

-Life Science: the information literacy outcomes are embedded in outcome B2C which states:
+Life Science: the information literacy outcomes are embedded in learning outcome B3 which states:

-Students identify differences between science and other ways of constructing knowledge, and evaluate the credibility and scientific value of different sources of information.
+Students evaluate the credibility and scientific value of different sources of scientific information.